Digital Nomad Life in Spanish Town, Jamaica

 When we asked people what advice they would give someone preparing to move to Spanish Town, they said:

 "Well, if the friend was moving from a country in which gas is supplied via a main pipeline rather than a gas cylinder, I would suggest that he or she not take the cooker (gas stove).
-Also, ensure that your house is wired with the appropriate voltage and AC adapters, otherwise large electrical appliances are not likely to work," explained one foreigner living in Spanish Town, Jamaica.
+Also, ensure that your house is wired with the appropriate voltage and AC adapters, otherwise large electrical appliances are not likely to work," remarked one member in Spanish Town.

 What do people appreciate most about the culture in Spanish Town?